maulikatwork/react-native-unity-launcher/README.md

 pod install
 ```

-### 8. Verify Integration in Xcode
+### 7. Verify Integration in Xcode

 1. Open your app's `.xcworkspace` file in Xcode
-2. Check that `UnityFramework.framework` appears in the Project Navigator
+2. Check that the script phase appears in your target's Build Phases
 3. Build the project to verify there are no linking errors
+4. After building, check that UnityFramework.framework appears in the built products directory

 ### Troubleshooting

 If you encounter issues:

-1. **Framework not found errors:**
+1. **Framework not copied at build time:**
-   - Ensure the path in your Podfile correctly points to the UnityFramework.podspec
+   - Verify the path in the script phase is correct
-   - Check that the framework exists in the specified location
+   - Check that the UnityFramework.framework exists in your Frameworks directory
+   - Try a clean build (Product > Clean Build Folder)

 2. **Linking errors:**
    - Make sure your app's deployment target matches or is higher than Unity's minimum iOS version (usually iOS 11.0+)